kraigspear/WeatherApp/README.md

 - Logic is unit tested including services via mocking out URLSession during a test run
 - Does not GCD, or (NS)Operation directly, relies on Combine
 - Follows current desgin trends including darkmode
+- Logging vis os.log
+- Navigate to settings if permissions have not been granted

 ### Reactive Programming
 I haven't been much of a fan of reactive programming (RxSwift) due to the impact on the architecture.